Money Isn’t Just About Money

 - Reduce financial stress and anxiety

-- Achieve greater satisfaction with your financial situation, regardless of the numbers
+- Achieve greater satisfaction with their financial situation, regardless of the numbers

-Financial well-being isn’t just about the balance in your bank account—it’s about creating a healthy, mindful relationship with money that supports your overall life satisfaction and personal growth.
+Financial well-being doesn’t just center around a client’s bank account.
+It involves a healthy, mindful relationship with money that supports their overall life satisfaction and personal growth.